Ellivers/wt-docs/docs/making-a-plugin/hooks.md

 #### `process/final_code`
 This hook is called before a process is either ended or continued.

+#### `process/greenery/check_base`
+This hook is called when the Greenery process checks if the base block is valid.<br></br>
+If you have a custom greenery plant source with a non-standard base block requirement, you can check for it here.

+#### `process/greenery/plant_tables`
+This hook is called when the Greenery process checks what plant table to use.<br></br>
+If you have a custom greenery plant source, you can call its plant table function here.

 #### `process_message/display`
 This hook is called when a process message is displayed before it either ends or continues.<br></br>
 Here, you can display a custom message for your own process.
 If you add the `wt.message.custom_display` tag, you can disable all standard WorldTool messages that use plural for anything not 1, and singular for 1, in case you're working on translations for a language that does not follow those rules.